NeuroDataDesign/resources/usporf.md

     - The geodesic learning paper has several simulated examples as well
     - Could add high-dimensional noise to those simulations
     - Compare random forest followed by many of these methods to those methods alone.
 Main ones to try after U-SPORF are MDS and Spectral Embedding, I think.
+    - One metric to evaluate is preservation of nearest neighbors/local distances on the true manifold to the output embedding that you get from random forest followed by an embedding step.
+    - Another is just to evaluate based on some supervised or unsupervised task (clustering, supervised learning).
  - How to do clustering on the output of U-SPORF?
     - [Here](https://scikit-learn.org/stable/modules/clustering.html) are some clustering method comparisons in sklearn
     - One idea is to add high-dimensional noise to the above simulations, and then see how the different clustering methods compare on these tasks (and other simulated data settings that you could come up with).